 - Enhancing morale, self-esteem, and cultural identity by recognizing and celebrating accomplishments, contributions, and milestones through culturally-inspired celebrations and activities

-The California Black Faculty and Staff Association (CBFSA) was organized in 1969 because concerned individuals felt that the needs of Black faculty, staff and students were not being properly addressed.
-In order to remedy this serious shortcoming, the idea of a statewide effort was proposed and initiated by Dr. Enid Blaylock at California State University at Long Beach.
+Eventually, the district BFSA connected with the larger California Black Faculty and Staff Association (CBFSA) for additional support and resources.
+The CBFSA was organized to properly address the needs of Black faculty, staff and students.
+This idea of a statewide effort was proposed and initiated by Dr. Enid Blaylock at California State University at Long Beach.
 She recognized that Black faculty and staff in California did not have a central organization around which they could coalesce and effectively deal with problems commonly faced by Blacks employed in higher education.
-Taking stock of its own dilemma, the Board of CBFSA decided to develop a more effective advocacy organization in order to advance the cause.
+Taking stock of its own dilemma, the Board of CBFSA developed a more effective advocate organization in order to advance the cause.

-With this new thrust, CBFSA completely revamped its organizational structure, rewrote the bylaws and adopted new goals and objectives.
-The primary goal was to increase membership.
-To do this, an intensive recruitment drive was conducted.
-After a year, membership was doubled.
+With this new thrust, CBFSA revamped its organizational structure, rewrote the bylaws and adopted new goals and objectives.
+An intensive recruitment drive was conducted, and after a year, membership was doubled.
 Recruiting efforts over the years were successful and grew to nearly 600 dues paying members.
-Membership stretched across the state and encompassed all three systems of publicly-supported higher education as well as in private colleges and universities.
+Membership stretched across the state and encompassed all three systems of publicly-supported higher education as well as private colleges and universities.

 If we stand tall, it is because we stand on the shoulders of many ancestors. ~Yoruba Proverb

-It is because of their courageous leadership and interest in equity that the LACCD Black Faculty & Staff Association is in existence.
-The following individuals have been constant advocates for fairness in hiring, retention, and promotion of Black faculty and staff of the LA Community College District.
+It is because of the courageous leadership of our predecessors and their fight for diversity, inclusion and equity that many of us are here today.
+The following individuals are founding members of the Black Faculty & Staff Association and have been constant advocates for fairness in hiring, retention, and the promotion of Black faculty and staff of the LA Community College District.

 Jesse Owens Smith, Ph.D., Professor of Ethnic Studies, Emeritus